top of page

 The event mentioned in all fragments is about an asylum seeker from England in Frisia.
 Exploring this event helps us to shed a light on where Aldgisl lived, how he reigned and what his authority was.

-In 677 or 678 Wilfrid, bishop of York, seeked passage through Frisia.
+In AD 677 or 678 Wilfrid, bishop of York, sought passage through Frisia.
 The bishop was under attack back home in England and saw no other way then to reach out to the pope in Rome.

 But there was one huge obstacle.
-The Frankish christians in current France were not his friends.
+The Frankish Christians in current France were not his friends.
 And that is an understatement.
 Sailing around France was not an option.
-His only chance was sailing up the Rhine river to make it to the Alps, and beyond.
-Along the Rhine is were he knew to have some allies.
+His only chance was sailing up the River Rhine to make it to the Alps, and beyond.
+Along the River Rhine is were he knew to have some allies.

-But the Rhine delta, according to the sources, was Frisian territory.
+But the River Rhine delta, according to the sources, was Frisian territory.

 Wilfrid simply had no other choice then to hit the sea.
-And so he did in 677.
-He avoided the usual passage to Quentovic in France, near Calais.
-Instead he hitchhiked his way with trading ships to the Frisian shore.
+And, so he did in AD 677.
+He avoided the usual passage to the emporium Quentovic near modern-day Calais in France.
+A place where asylum seekers mostly travel the other way aound these days.
+Instead, Wilfrid hitchhiked his way with trading ships to the Frisian shore.

 “The Frisians won Dorestad, which is on the border of the Frisians and the Franks, and situated at the passing of the Rhine, at Utrecht.”